Updated 6th December 2024

 As a Vulcan, you’ll probably want to tell the world!
 And we have a range of branded products and merchandise available that can help you shout about the club.

-Match Kit – The official match kit of the Sheffield Vulcans is provided by Osprey.
-The kit includes a black jersey with yellow and red flame design, black shorts, and black socks.
+- Match Kit – The official match kit of the Sheffield Vulcans is provided by Akuma.
+The kit includes a grey jersey with orange, yellow and red flame design, black shorts, and black socks.
 Members can order their own match strip via the club.
 Three times a year the club will place an order on behalf of all members looking to purchase and will require prepayment before ordering and distributing the kit.
 From January 2023 this personalised match kit is not to be worn during matches and fixtures.

-Kit Bags – Looking for a robust and spacious kit bag to carry all you rugby gear?
+- Kit Bags – Looking for a robust and spacious kit bag to carry all you rugby gear?
 We have a stock of canvas kit bags available in black, or black and red ombre effect.
 Made by Specialised Canvas, these can be ordered via the club at any time whilst stocks last.
 These bags are great for use at training, matches, and in your day to day life.
-To order, speak to Michael Hudson.
+To order, speak to Ross Whitaker-Jones.